jariperttunen/FineRoots/README.md

 Then run `mfr` to produce Lignum XML files from *kaikki.dat*:
 + mfr kaikki.dat -writeXML

-Type `mfr` on command line to see usage information.
+Type `mfr` without command line arguments to see usage information.